• News

 Making boating in Tasmania safe and enjoyable for all users

-Marine and Safety Tasmania (MAST) is a statutory authority that was established on 30 July 1997 to ensure the safe operation of vessels, provide and manage marine facilities and manage environmental issues relating to vessels.
+Marine and Safety Tasmania was established to ensure the safe operation of vessels, provide and manage marine facilities and manage environmental issues relating to vessels.

 • Registration Check